wh-alice/mig_visualstudio/vs/misc/expression-is-not-an-array-or-a-method--and-cannot-have-an-argument-list.md

 ---
-title: "Expression is not an array or a method, and cannot have an argument list" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Expression is not an array or a method, and cannot have an argument list | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"